jackdewinter/pymarkdown/issues.md

 ## Priority 2 - Like To Solve Before Initial

-- before release, check that all md* files and test file commented properly
+- before release, check that all rule md* files look the same
-- go through each rule, and make sure all look the same
   - i.e. make sure the get_details all look the same
+- before release, check that all test file commented properly

+- go through every disabled rule for tests, and determine if disable makes sense

 - documentation for developers